 2 – Cook Them at a Lower Temperature

 Overcooking your grits can actually cause some issues where they will become too runny.
-This often happens when people are cooking grits at high temperatures, and you might be doing this to try to get things done faster.
+This often happens when people are cooking them at high temperatures, and you might be doing this to try to get things done faster.

 Sometimes speed isn’t the best thing because it makes it so much easier for you to make mistakes that will cause your grits to be thinner than desired.

 Cooking your grits at a lower temperature and simmering them without allowing them to really boil should make them turn out thicker.
-If you like your grits thick, then this is going to be the method that you will want to employ moving forward.
+If you like your grits thick, this is going to be the method that you will want to employ moving forward.
 It might take a bit more time, but the results are going to be more to your liking.

 Be mindful of this and try to make good choices so that your breakfast treat will turn out just right.

 3 – Allow the Grits to Set up

 Allowing the grits to properly set up can actually make them become a lot thicker than you might realize.

 Instead of serving them immediately after you finish them, it might be better to allow them to set up for ten minutes.
 This should make them become the right level of thickness that you’re looking for.